 New developments in the vicinity of Dundee Airport will be required to be designed to comply with airport safety requirements.
 Developments which increase risk to airport safety will not be permitted.

-Within the runway safety zone identified on the Proposals Map there will be a presumption against development as set out in Scottish Government Circular 8/2002 Control of Development in Airport Safety Zones.
+A runway safety zone is identified on the proposals map and will include a presumption against development as set out in Scottish Government Circular 8/2002 Control of Development in Airport Safety Zones